-Not readily apparent to many Gong fans, is the availability of the Deluxe Edition 2 CD / 1 DVD-A edition of Gong’s latest album “Rejoice, I’m Dead!
-Featuring the voice of founding member the late Daevid Allen on two tracks, along with guest appearances from Steve Hillage and Didier Malherbehe.
+Not readily apparent to many Gong fans, is the availability of the Deluxe Edition 2 CD / 1 DVD-A edition of Gong’s 2016 album “Rejoice, I’m Dead!
+Featuring the voice of founding member, the late Daevid Allen on two tracks, along with guest appearances from Steve Hillage and Didier Malherbehe.
 Fans must Rejoice, their 28th album continues their legendary multi-decade psychedelic journey.

 Contemporary and classic members unite to produce an undeniably 'Gong sound which steers the music into outer space and the inner ear.
 The deluxe edition includes a 12" 44 page hardback book, the album on the first CD, plus a bonus CD of extras and the most important element, a DVD-A disc with 24-bit / 96-kHz PCM stereo and DTS 24-bit / 96-kHz5.1 surround mixes.